 “If there is meaning in life at all, then there must be meaning in suffering.” – Dr. Viktor Frankl

 Christmas is about hope coming into the world.
 It’s about the birth of Christ and the hope his life and death brought with it.
 Hope carries with it the idea of meaning.
 That is, we put our hope in something meaningful.
 But the unavoidable nature of suffering brings confusion into the human experience.
 So, we are asked to find hope and meaning in the midst of suffering, and not apart from it.
 I write this to help you, the reader, grasp how to find hope and meaning through understanding the utility of your suffering.
-I will do this by deconstructing two different biblical passages and applying a psychoanalytical understanding to them.
+I will do this by explaining various psychological meanings of two different biblical passages.

 Part I: Pick Up Your Cross & Follow Me

 “Then Jesus said to his disciples, “If anyone wants to become my follower, he must deny himself, take up his cross, and follow me.” – Matthew 16:24

 What does this mean?